mascalx/thermo/README.md

 Software uses Flask for web interface, so you need to install it

+## Features
+*not all implemented yet*

+- Both local and web access with same data
+- Wi-Fi connection to local LAN
+- Automatically reconnects if connection to LAN is lost
+- Web interface is password protected
+- Display local wather with conditions, humidity, wind speed and wind direction
+- Optional TFT (if you do not use it, you can program the thermostat only via web interface)
+- Heater protection by waiting at least 30 seconds before acting again on the relay
+- Hourly programming
+- Semi automatic mode (manual change set until the next hour)
+- Holiday programming (fixed temp set between two dates)
+- Software calibration for temperature sensor
+- Can be mounted inside a standard (european) wall box
+- 3D printable support compatible with [VIMAR Idea](http://www.vimar.com/en/int/catalog/product/index/liv/L1040) cover plates
+- ...

 ## To be done (random order):
 - Electrical schematic
 - Terminate menu management ("local" side as web side is ok)